-CCS HB 302 contains a number of expressions of legislative intent, including highly specific expressions of legislative intent regarding appropriations to the Department of Health and Social Services, Office of Children's Services, found in sec.
+CCS HB 109 contains a number of expressions of legislative intent, found in sec.
 1, p.
-6, lines 21 through 33, and p.
-7, lines 3 through 21.
-In the past, we have advised that expressions of intent, even such specific expressions of intent as identified above, may generally be ignored or followed as a matter of comity.
-We continue to offer this advice; however, we note that under limited circumstances, expressions of intent in an appropriations bill might be legally enforceable.
-We refer you to a complete discussion of this issue in our review of the fiscal year 2011 operating budget, CCS HB 300.
+2, lines 19 through 31, p.
+3, lines 3 and 21 through 27, and p.
+7, lines 12 through 16.
+In the past, we have advised that expressions of intent may generally be ignored or followed as a matter of comity.
+We continue to offer this advice, however, we note that under limited circumstances, expressions of intent in an appropriations bill might be legally enforceable.
+We refer you to a complete discussion of this issue in our review of the fiscal year 2012 operating budget, CCS HB 108.
 Accordingly, if your office or a recipient agency is not inclined to follow any intent language as a matter of comity, and we have not specifically addressed such language herein, we recommend further consultation with this office so that we can advise as to the extent such language might be enforceable.
 As we have previously advised in our reviews of appropriations bills, under Alaska Legislative Council v.
 Knowles, 21 P.3d 367 (Alaska 2001), a statement of intent accompanying an appropriation is not an "item," and may not be vetoed separately from the appropriation to which it applies.